-If the distribution of the New Warrants to a U.S. Holder of an Allowed Senior Subordinated Note Claim is not treated as a treated as a taxable exchange, then a U.S. Holder of such a Claim should be treated as exchanging its Allowed Senior Subordinated Note Claim for the New Warrants in a fully taxable exchange.
+If the distribution of the New Warrants to a The following discussion assumes that each U.S. Holder of an Allowed Senior Subordinated Note Claim is not treated as a treated as a taxable exchange, then a U.S. Holder of such a Claimholds such claim as a "capital asset" within the meaning of Section 1221 of the IRC, and that such U.S. Holder will not also receive New Common Stock.
+Pursuant to the Plan, each Allowed Senior Subordinated Note Claim will be cancelled without any distribution, as further described above.
+However, certain Holders of an Allowed Senior Subordinated Note Claim will receive New Warrants.
+Such a U.S. Holder should be treated as exchanging its Allowed Senior Subordinated Note Claim for the New Warrants in a fully taxable exchange.
 A U.S. Holder of an Allowed Senior Subordinated Note Claim who is subject to this treatment should recognize gain or loss in an amount equal to the difference (positive or negative) between (i) the fair market value of the New Warrants received by such U.S. Holder under the Plan, and (ii) the U.S. Holder's tax basis in its Allowed Senior Subordinated Note Claim.
 Such gain or loss should be capital in nature (subject to the "market discount" rules described above) and should be long-term capital gain or loss if the debts constituting the surrendered Allowed Senior Subordinated Note Claim were held for more than one year.
 To the extent that a portion of the Allowed Senior Subordinated Note Claim is allocable to accrued but untaxed interest, the U.S. Holder may recognize ordinary interest income (see "Accrued Interest" above).
 A U.S. Holder's tax basis in the New Warrants received on the Effective Date should equal the fair market value of the New Warrants on the date of the exchange, and the holding period for the New Warrants would begin on the day after the exchange.
 If a U.S. Holder of an Allowed Senior Subordinated Note Claim allows a New Warrant received under the Plan to expire, it should recognize capital loss equal to its basis (if any) in such expiring New Warrants.

-3. 2.
-Holders of Allowed Other General Unsecured Claims
+3. Holders of Allowed Other General Unsecured Claims